-Although Cinema 4D support all OpenGL 4.1-capable graphics cards, we recommend using a dedicated 3D graphics card with an AMD or NVIDIA chip set.
+Although Cinema 4D support all OpenGL 4.1 or Metal GPUFamily1 v3-capable graphics cards, we recommend using a dedicated 3D graphics card with an AMD or NVIDIA chip set.

 Maxon is not responsible for the compatibility of individual graphics cards with the OpenGL, OpenCL or Metal mode.
 Due to the large number and types of available chip sets, operating systems and driver versions we cannot guarantee the compatibility of all systems.